frugalware/frugalware.gitlab.io/content/package/arc.md

 sha1sum = "3f5a1b0a5a17596688b97ce930b671432f3db857"
 depends = "['glibc']"
 +++
-ARC is used to create and maintain file archives."
+ARC is used to create and maintain file archives.

 {{< files text="show files" >}}* /usr/bin/arc
 * /usr/bin/marc